How to annotate cell-types with KNN

 What is K-nearest-neighbors (KNN) classification?

 According to IBM, K-nearest-neighbors classification is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.
-Point more simply: KNN is a classification algorithm that uses the distance between an unlabeled data point and its labed neighbors to classify the new data point.
+Point more simply: KNN is a classification algorithm that uses the distance between an unlabeled data point and its labeled neighbors to classify the new data point.

 Assuming we have a vector-space of well-annotated cell embeddings, we can use KNN to classify new cell embeddings based on their proximity to the labeled cell embeddings.